blocknative/assist/README.md

 assistInstance.onboard()
   .then(function(success) {
-    // User has been successfully onboarded and is ready to transact })
+    // User has been successfully onboarded and is ready to transact
+    // This means we can be sure of the follwing user properties:
+    //  - They are using a compatible browser
+    //  - They have a web3-enabled wallet installed
+    //  - The wallet is connected to the config-specified networkId
+    //  - The wallet is unlocked and contains at least `minimumBalance` in wei
+    //  - They have connected their wallet to the dapp, congruent with EIP1102 })
   .catch(function(error) {
     // The user exited onboarding before completion